Zihai Li: Chaperone biology and immune regulation

 Li also discovered that co-chaperones regulate gp96/GRP94 substrate specificity.
 For example, gp96/GRP94 folding of TLRs, LRP5/6, and integrins depends on co-chaperones CNPY3, MesD, and GRP78, respectively.
 Li's work advanced our understanding of the role of gp96/GRP94 as a key proteostatic switch for controlling innate immunity, immune tolerance, platelet function, and hematopoiesis.
 Conceptually, it catalyzes the revelation that ancient chaperones have gained specialized function in mammals, opening a new field of developing chaperone-based therapeutics for a variety of diseases.
 Li coined the term "immune chaperone" to describe this family of molecules.

+Unraveling Proteostasis Collapse as the Root of T-Cell Exhaustion

+In 2025, Li and colleagues at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute reported a landmark discovery in Nature identifying proteostasis collapse as a key driver of T-cell exhaustion, a major barrier to effective cancer immunotherapy.

+Li’s team discovered that exhausted T cells accumulate misfolded proteins that trigger a unique stress response termed the T-cell exhaustion–associated proteotoxic stress response (TexPSR).
+Unlike classical unfolded protein responses that down-regulate protein synthesis, TexPSR paradoxically amplifies it, causing runaway protein misfolding and the formation of stress granules that cripple immune cell function.

+By selectively targeting molecular components of TexPSR, the group demonstrated restoration of T-cell function and enhanced antitumor immunity in preclinical models, revealing an entirely new therapeutic axis—protein quality control in T cells—for improving the durability of immune checkpoint blockade and adoptive cell therapy.

+This work provides the first mechanistic link between proteostasis dysregulation and immune exhaustion, positioning Li as a pioneer in integrating protein-folding biology with translational immuno-oncology.

 Other contributions

 Li has also made a significant contribution to understanding sex as a biological variable in immune responses.
 He discovered the T cell-intrinsic roles of androgen receptors in conferring CD8+ T cell exhaustion in cancer.
 In addition, he contributed to the first report that loss of the Y chromosome in tumor cells causes T cell dysfunction and increased sensitivity to anti-PD-1 immunotherapy.
 Li's work has been fundamental in establishing the immunological basis of sex bias in cancer.

 Li's other contributions to the field of medicine and biology include the discovery of a molecular key from platelets (via GARP) for cancer immune evasion and the first demonstration of CNPY2 as a critical sensor for PERK-mediated unfolded protein response.